Compton and Shawford

 Compton and Shawford is a civil parish in the City of Winchester district, immediately southwest of the city, in Hampshire, England.
 Its main settlements are the villages of Compton and Shawford.

 Description

-The word compton means village in a combe and aptly describes the settlement as it primarily consists of a long street on the side of a chalk valley.

-Shawford is notable for having the longest railway viaduct in Hampshire (now known as Hockley Railway Viaduct).
-This is over 2000 ft in length and 40 ft high.
-Disused since 1966, the viaduct was initially threatened with demolition when the M3 motorway was proposed but after much protest it was incorporated into the scheme.

-The two halves of the parish are linked by Shawford Down which runs alongside the River Itchen.
-However they are now symbolically separated by the motorway with Compton on its west side and Shawford on its east.

-Yew Hill is a prominence of elevation 121m above sea level situated approximately 1Km.
-North West of Compton A covered reservoir fed by water pumped from Otterbourne water works is located here.
+Yew Hill is a prominence of elevation 121 m above sea level situated approximately 1 km northwest of Compton A covered reservoir fed by water pumped from Otterbourne water works is located here.
 Silkstead Lane runs alongside Yew Hill.
-A Butterfly Conservation area has been established at Yew Hill, 5.85 hectares (14.4 acres) in total size with open access to an area of 1.5 ha.
+A Butterfly Conservation area has been established at Yew Hill, 5.85 ha in total size, with open access to an area of 1.5 ha.

 Geology

 The parish lies on the Upper Cretaceous chalk at the northern edge of the Hampshire Basin, dipping south from the Winchester anticline, with successively younger beds being exposed from north to south.
 In the north the Seaford Chalk formation of Santonian age makes up Compton Down.
 South of this the Newhaven Chalk outcrops in the dry valley running down from Oliver's Battery to Shawford.
 In the south of the parish the Culver Chalk of Campanian age is largely overlain by a layer of 'clay-with-flints' weathered out of the chalk.
 In the east the chalk is cut through by the Itchen valley and overlain by calcareous tufa.

 A feature of the geology is the hill immediately southwest of the village of Shawford known as Shawford Down.
 This area is noted for its rich variety of habitats and the grazed pasture supports a wealth of flora and fauna, including notable insects and wildflowers.